lgruelas/mexicandisasters/README.md

 ### This page

-This is the master branch, the current work is in dev branch, here you will only see a bootstrap template to wait.
+This is the gh-pages branch, the current work is in master branch, here you will only see a bootstrap template to wait.
 You can get it from here: https://startbootstrap.com/template-overviews/coming-soon/

 ## Getting Started